cocos-creator/docs-3d-deprecated/en/index.md

-# Cocos Creator 3D User Manual
+# Cocos Creator 3.0 Tech Preview User Manual

-Welcome to the __Cocos Creator 3D__ user manual!
+Welcome to the __Cocos Creator 3.0 Tech Preview__ user manual!
 This manual includes detailed instructions, a workflow for users, and a step-by-step tutorial for beginners.
-This manual canan help you quickly learn how to develop cross-platform games with __Cocos Creator 3D__.
+This manual canan help you quickly learn how to develop cross-platform games with __Cocos Creator 3.0 Tech Preview__.

-> **Note**: please select the corresponding manual version in the upper right corner according to the __Cocos Creator 3D__ version you are using.
+> **Note**: please select the corresponding manual version in the upper right corner according to the __Cocos Creator 3.0 Tech Preview__ version you are using.

 ## General guide